 How does Truvada work?

-To explain how Truvada works, we need to first tell you some information about HIV.
-When HIV infects a cell it takes control of that cell.
+When HIV infects a cell, it takes control of that cell.
 HIV then forces the cell to make many more copies of the virus.
-In order to make these copies, the cell uses proteins called enzymes.
-When the activity of these enzymes is reduced or blocked, production of HIV slows or stops.
+To make these copies, the cell uses proteins called enzymes.
+When the activity of these enzymes is reduced the production of HIV slows.

 The two medications inside Truvada are as follows: